Fence Financing: Installation Cost & Loan Options

 Upgrade

-Upgrade offers personal loans that can be used for fencing projects, and their lower minimum credit score makes them an option for more customers.
-They also offer low minimum loan amounts, making them ideal for funding cheaper fencing projects.
+Upgrade offers personal loans you can use for fencing projects, and its lower minimum credit score makes it an option for more customers.
+It also offers low minimum loan amounts, making it ideal for cheaper fencing projects.

 - Credit score category: Fair, bad